project-gemmi/gemmi/docs/mol.rst

   requires that label_asym_id is alphanumeric only.

-* `ensure_entities()` -- makes sure that each subchain is linked to one of Entity objects in Structure.entities.
+* `ensure_entities()` -- makes sure that each subchain is linked to one of Entity objects in `Structure.entities`.
   Creates Entity objects if needed.

 * `deduplicate_entities()` -- polymers with identical sequence
   in the SEQRES record are mapped to the same entity and redundant Entity objects are deleted.

-If your programs reads PDB files, it is a good idea to call setup_entities() after read_structure() because many of the gemmi functions depend on it.
+If your programs reads PDB files, it is a good idea to call `setup_entities()` after `read_structure()` because many of the gemmi functions depend on it.

 Here is a snippet that converts PDB to mmCIF: